AxelThevenot/dbt-assertions/README.md

 ---

 You can also verify unique keys for nested/repeated structure.
 It will generate:
-- One assertion for the 0-depth guaranteeing uniqueness **accross the rows**.
+- One assertion for the 0-depth guaranteeing uniqueness **across the rows**.
 - One assertion **for each** repeated field guaranteeing uniqueness **within the row**.